 Implementation and review

-As the central agency for infrastructure and economic development, DSDI will continue to work across Queensland Government to support a more place-based approach to infrastructure planning to ensure it contributes to the realisation of the priorities articulated in the CWQIP.
+As the central agency for infrastructure and economic development, DSDIP will continue to work across Queensland Government to support a more place-based approach to infrastructure planning to ensure it contributes to the realisation of the priorities articulated in the CWQIP.

 The CWQIP will be reviewed every two years, to ensure it remains current and aligned with Government and regional stakeholder priorities.